 In general, a first-time adopter is required to apply IFRS retrospectively and recognize any consequential adjustments in retained earnings.
 IFRS 1 contains all of the transitional requirements applicable for the first-time adoption of IFRS.
 Several mandatory exceptions and optional exemptions to the retrospective application are available.
-The Corporation has considered IFRS 1 and an assessment has been made as to which exemptions would be elected upon transition.
-At this time, the determination of the impact on the Corporation's opening IFRS consolidated balance sheet is in progress.
-In addition, during 2014, changes to IFRS may impact exemptions available to first-time adopters, and in turn, may change the Corporation's original assessments and policy selections.
+The Corporation has made an assessment of the IFRS 1 optional exemptions and anticipates the following elections upon transition.